Module 7: Build Automation with Make

 Exercise 2

-command.
-Copy and paste the result of issuing the make command. - Run the
+- Run the makecommand.
+Copy and paste the result of issuing the make command.

 Exercise 3